 Latest news / 13 March, 2020

-ULTIMATE SHOWMAN JOHN BARROWMAN TO STAR IN THIS YEAR’S UNMISSABLE PANTOMIME AT THE BRISTOL HIPPODROME
+ULTIMATE SHOWMAN JOHN BARROWMAN TO STAR IN THE UNMISSABLE PANTOMIME AT THE BRISTOL HIPPODROME

-The Bristol Hippodrome has announced that the much-loved actor, singer, presenter, author, judge and all-round showman John Barrowman will headline this year’s spectacular family pantomime as the Wicked Queen in Snow White and the Seven Dwarfs from Saturday 5 December for a strictly limited four-week season.
+The Bristol Hippodrome has announced that the much-loved actor, singer, presenter, author, judge and all-round showman John Barrowman will headline this year’s spectacular family pantomime as the Wicked Queen in Snow White and the Seven Dwarfs.

 On television, John has presented and appeared on numerous programmes and was most recently a popular contestant on the 18th series of I’m a Celebrity…Get Me Out of Here!
 Having also appeared in the first ever series of ITV’s Dancing on Ice, John most recently returned to the rink as a judge alongside Jayne Torvill, Christopher Dean and Ashley Banjo, a role he will reprise when the hit show returns for its 13th series in January 2021.